threlte logo

 Caveats

-The geometry must have a “uv” attribute in order for this material to work.
+The mesh’s geometry must have a “uv” attribute in order for UvMaterial to work properly.
 If you’re creating your own geometry, be sure to assign the “uv” attribute.

 const geometry = new BufferGeometry()